Osprey Aether 70

 Pockets:

-• Top pocket converts to lumbar pack with built in belt
+• Top pocket quickly and easily converts to a lumbar pack with a built-in hip belt for shorter side trips

 Fabric: